Arizona Court of Appeals: Divisions

 At least ten judges of Division 1 must be residents of Maricopa County and five residents of the remaining counties.
 Four may be from any county.

 At least four judges of Division 2 must be residents of Pima County and two residents of the remaining counties.
 Three may be from any county.

 Division 1 has statewide responsibility for appeals from the Industrial Commission and unemployment compensation rulings of the Department of Economic Security.
 One department of Division 1 is responsible for appeals from the Tax Court.

 Court members

+Division 1

 The members of Arizona Court of Appeals Division 1, by order of seniority, include: